 Other than the size, this crib ail cover shares all the same attributes of the crib rail cover above.
 While the ties were still a little on the long side, I found it easy to tuck the ends up inside the cover.

-While a crib rail cover is perfectly safe when used correctly there are still some safety concerns that need to be addressed.
+While this type of bedding is perfectly safe when used correctly there are still some safety concerns that need to be addressed.

 Don’t buy used crib rail covers